-- 6. In the majority of cases, a Core Visit will involve a vulnerable customer/claimant.
-The Core Visits type list indicates when a Core Visit is appropriate however referrals may also be applicable for other customers/claimants and scenarios (see Non Core Visits). - 7.
-Due to the vast range and technicality of the benefits and services dealt with by the Department and the requirement to keep abreast
+1. As Core Visit involves vulnerable customers/claimants.
+The Core Visits type list indicates when a Core Visit is appropriate however referrals may be applicable for other customers/claimants and scenarios (see Non Core Visits).

-- of all changes, it is not possible for Visiting Officers to deliver all services at a home visit.
-They will deliver certain key services which are described in the guidance for each Core Visit type. - 8.
-If the visit is to a vulnerable customer/clamant or a customer/claimant with a mental health or learning difficulty, two attempts at an effective visit will be made.
-In all other cases, one attempt will be made.
+2. Due to the vast range and technicality of the benefits and services dealt with by the Department and the requirement to keep abreast of all changes, it is not possible for Visiting Officers to deliver all services at a home visit.
+They will deliver certain key services which are described in the guidance for each Core Visit type.

+3. If the visit is to a vulnerable customer/clamant or a customer/claimant with a mental health or learning difficulty, two attempts at an effective visit is made.
+In all other cases, one attempt.